zafirexd/ComfyUI-RMBG/README.md

 ### 3. Manually download the models:
 - The model will be automatically downloaded to `ComfyUI/models/RMBG/` when first time using the custom node.
-- Manually download the RMBG-2.0 model by visiting this [link](https://huggingface.co/briaai/RMBG-2.0/tree/main), then download the files and place them in the `/ComfyUI/models/RMBG/RMBG-2.0` folder.
+- Manually download the RMBG-2.0 model by visiting this [link](https://huggingface.co/1038lab/RMBG-2.0), then download the files and place them in the `/ComfyUI/models/RMBG/RMBG-2.0` folder.
 - Manually download the INSPYRENET models by visiting the [link](https://huggingface.co/1038lab/inspyrenet), then download the files and place them in the `/ComfyUI/models/RMBG/INSPYRENET` folder.
 - Manually download the BEN model by visiting the [link](https://huggingface.co/1038lab/BEN), then download the files and place them in the `/ComfyUI/models/RMBG/BEN` folder.
 - Manually download the BEN2 model by visiting the [link](https://huggingface.co/1038lab/BEN2), then download the files and place them in the `/ComfyUI/models/RMBG/BEN2` folder.
+- Manually download the BiRefNet-HR by visiting the [link](https://huggingface.co/1038lab/BiRefNet_HR), then download the files and place them in the `/ComfyUI/models/RMBG/BiRefNet-HR` folder.
 - Manually download the SAM models by visiting the [link](https://huggingface.co/1038lab/sam), then download the files and place them in the `/ComfyUI/models/SAM` folder.
 - Manually download the GroundingDINO models by visiting the [link](https://huggingface.co/1038lab/GroundingDINO), then download the files and place them in the `/ComfyUI/models/grounding-dino` folder.
 - Manually download the Clothes Segment model by visiting the [link](https://huggingface.co/1038lab/segformer_clothes), then download the files and place them in the `/ComfyUI/models/RMBG/segformer_clothes` folder.
 - Manually download the Fashion Segment model by visiting the [link](https://huggingface.co/1038lab/segformer_fashion), then download the files and place them in the `/ComfyUI/models/RMBG/segformer_fashion` folder.